Search for a rare disease

 Other search option(s)

 Hereditary hemorrhagic telangiectasia

-The most common clinical signs include chronic epistaxis, which causes anemia, sometimes from childhood, and cutaneous or mucosal telangiectasia (on typical locations) presenting during adulthood and increasing with age.
-Visceral arteriovenous malformations (AVM) are either asymptomatic or lead to complications that produce highly variable manifestations: pulmonary AVM manifest with brain abscesses or transient ischemic attacks, signs of chronic hypoxia or hemorrhagic rupture; AVM of the central nervous system can produce signs of slow compression or be hemorrhagic; hepatic AVM, which remain latent for a long time, become clinically severe in a limited proportion of patients and can lead to cardiac hyperflow, portal hypertension, pulmonary hypertension or pseudo-obstructive angiocholitis; hemorrhagic, digestive AVM increase with age and worsen chronic anemia.
+The most common clinical signs of hereditary hemorrhagic telangiectasia (HHT) include recurrent epistaxis (nosebleeds), frequently from childhood, and cutaneous or mucosal telangiectases generally presenting later, and increasing with age, where anemia may become an important part of the disease.
+Visceral arteriovenous malformations (AVMs) are usually asymptomatic but can lead to complications that produce highly variable manifestations.
+The age of onset of AVM-related complications is variable, ranging from childhood to geriatric age, with a few cases reported during the neonatal period.
+Pulmonary AVMs may manifest with brain abscesses, strokes, transient ischemic attacks, signs of chronic hypoxaemia or, rarely, haemorrhagic rupture.
+AVMs of the central nervous system can be haemorrhagic or, rarely, produce signs of slow compression.
+Hepatic AVMs, which can remain latent for a long time, in a limited proportion of patients become severe leading to high-output cardiac failure, portal hypertension, pulmonary hypertension or ischemic cholangitis.
+Hemorrhagic digestive telangiectases increase with age and can worsen chronic anemia.

 Management and treatment